Zhanyu-Wang/Awesome-Differential-Privacy/README.md

 - Dwork, Cynthia, Nitin Kohli, and Deirdre Mulligan. ["Differential privacy in practice: Expose your epsilons!."](https://journalprivacyconfidentiality.org/index.php/jpc/article/download/689/685/) Journal of Privacy and Confidentiality 9, no. 2 (2019).
 - Nanayakkara, Priyanka, Johes Bater, Xi He, Jessica Hullman, and Jennie Rogers. ["Visualizing privacy-utility trade-offs in differentially private data releases."](https://mucollective.northwestern.edu/files/2022-visualizing_privacy.pdf)  Proceedings on Privacy Enhancing Technologies 2022, no. 2 (2022): 601-618.

 ---
+# Awesome-Differential-Privacy-for-Statisticians

+## What is special about 'DP for STAT'?
+1. Knowledge about the population instead of the sample.
+2. Quantification of uncertainty from various sources (sampling error + noise for privacy protection).
+3. Art of the tradeoff between statistical utility and privacy.

 ## Statisticians' slides
 - Aleksandra Slavković.
 [Differentially Private Estimators & Basic Statistical Inference.](http://helper.ipam.ucla.edu/publications/data2010/data2010_8553.pdf) 2010.